mega-ht/uCrop-n-Edit/README.md

 ## Features

 <a href="https://github.com/krokyze/uCrop-n-Edit">uCrop'n'Edit</a> extends <a href="https://github.com/Yalantis/uCrop">uCrop</a> by adding the ability to change Brightness, Contrast, Saturation, and Sharpness of images.
+I added a few more things.
+You can see these in the changelog.

 <p align="center">
   <img src="preview.gif" width="320" height="560">